leppsalujyrgen/stl_model_hole_extraction/README.md

 # Hole extraction algorithm for 3D STL models

 This code extracts essential information from a binary STL file related to a 3D model.
-It identifies existing holes and generates a CSV file containing the center coordinates and radii of the identified holes.
-Currently
+It identifies existing holes and generates a CSV file containing the center coordinates and radius of the identified holes.
+Both through holes and blind holes are detected and outputted to file.
+The facet of each hole is defined through a normal vector.
+Currently, the algorithm is able to detect holes for all cuboid (not only cube) 3D models, which contain holes.

 ## Librarys